-The carrier is also be supplied standard with a wireless remote controller.
-The wireless remote controllers can be found inside the cab of the vehicle in the designated holder.
-The standard 10 function controller operates all of the carrier functions.
+The carrier may also be supplied with various optional wireless remote controllers.
+The wireless remote controllers should be found inside the cab of the vehicle in the designated holder.

 Note: The manufacturer has no direct control over machine application and operation.
 The user and operator are responsible for conforming with good safety practices.